Lila Kedrova

-Yelizaveta Nikolaevna Kedrova (Елизавета Николаевна Кедрова; 9 October 1909 – 16 February 2000), known as Lila Kedrova, was a Russian-French actress of the screen and stage.
+Yelizaveta Nikolaevna Kedrova (Елизавета Николаевна Кедрова; 9 October 1909 – 16 February 2000), known as Lila Kedrova (Лиля Кедрова), was a Russian-French actress of the screen and stage.
 For her portrayal of Madame Hortense in Zorba the Greek (1964), she won an Academy Award for Best Supporting Actress.
-She later won a Tony Award for Best Featured Actress in a Musical and a Drama Desk Award for Outstanding Featured Actress in a Musical for the same role in the musical stage version of the film in 1984.
+She reprised the same role in the musical stage adaptation on Broadway in 1984, winning the Tony Award for Best Featured Actress in a Musical and the Drama Desk Award for Outstanding Featured Actress in a Musical.

 Early life

 Yelizaveta Nikolayevna Kedrova was born in Saint Petersburg, Russia.
 During her life, her birth date was often reported as 9 October 1918.
 However, her gravestone gives her birth date 9 October 1909.

-Kedorva was the youngest of three children born to opera singer parents.
+Kedrova was the youngest of three children born to opera singer parents.
 Her father, Nikolay Kedrov Sr. (1871–1940), was a singer and composer, a creator of the first Russian male quartet to perform liturgical chants.
 Her mother, Sofia Gladkaya (1874–1965), was a singer at the Mariinsky Theatre and a teacher at the Conservatoire de Paris.
 Her brother, Nikolay Kedrov Jr. (died 1981), was a Russian singer and composer of liturgical music.
 Her sister, Irene Kedroff (Irina Nikolayevna Kedrova; died 1989), was a soprano.

 In 1922, several years after the October Revolution, the family emigrated to Berlin.
-In 1928, they moved to France, where Kedrova's mother taught at the Conservatoire de Paris, and her father again recreated Quatuor Kedroff.
+By 1926 they were living in France, where Kedrova's mother taught at the Conservatoire de Paris, and her father again recreated Quatuor Kedroff.

 Career

 In 1932, Kedrova joined the Moscow Art Theatre touring company.
-Throughout the 1950's and '60s was a fixture of the Parisian stage, notably appearing in productions of The Rose Tattoo, The Playboy of the Western World, A View from the Bridge, A Taste of Honey, and Les Parents terribles.
+Throughout the 1950s and '60s was a fixture of the Parisian stage, notably appearing in productions of The Rose Tattoo, The Playboy of the Western World, A View from the Bridge, A Taste of Honey, and Les Parents terribles.
 During this time, she also married actor-director Pierre Valde.

 She made her film debut in 1938's Ultimatum.
 She appeared in several French films, mainly in supporting parts, until her first English-language film appearance as Madame Hortense in Zorba the Greek (1964).
 She won the role after the director's first choice, Simone Signoret, quit early in production.
 Despite being a relative unknown internationally, director Michael Cacoyannis reached out to her personally.
 Her performance ultimately won her the Oscar for Best Supporting Actress.